 Class Teacher: Miss Bridewell

-Other adults that work with us: Mrs Smith (Tuesday Afternoon), Mr Telfer (P.E. four terms a year)
+Other adults that work with us: Mrs Smith (Tuesday Afternoon), Mr Telfer and Mr Williams (P.E. four terms a year)

 Maths - Measuring Capacity

 In Blackbirds we have been reading the story 'The Best Christmas Present in the World' by Michael Morpurgo which is all about the Christmas Truce which happened on the 25th December 1914 during WWI between the German soldiers and the British soldiers.

 After reading and discussing the events of WWI the children wrote some truly beautiful diary entries from the point of view of a British soldier who took part in the Christmas Truce.

 22nd - 23rd October